Note

 Understanding the inference problem#

-Before we starting working with cofi, let’s get familiar with the problem itself.
+Before we starting working with cofi, let’s get familiar with the

 Below is a plot of the true model and the paths generated from this model.
 As you can see, there are two anomalies, one with lower velocity (red, top left) and the other with higher velocity (blue, bottom right).

-New data set has:
+New data set have:

 10 receivers